Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \subsubsection{Context-Aware Scheduling}

-To validate the effectiveness of length context, we conduct an ablation study by varying the length information available to Seer's scheduler.
+To validate the effectiveness of length context, we conduct an ablation study by varying the length information available to \systemname's scheduler, as shown in Figure~\ref{fig:length_ablation}.
 Specifically, we compare: (1) No-Context, which applies only divided rollout without using length context to guide scheduling, and (2) Oracle, which obtains the actual output lengths of all requests in advance and replays the rollout iteration using these precise lengths to guide scheduling.
-We conduct the experiment on the 5th rollout iteration of the Qwen2-VL-72B task, with throughput and tail latency comparisons shown in Figure~\ref{fig:length_ablation}.

-While divided rollout significantly improves throughput through dynamic load balancing, the tail latency problem persists, with tail latency reduced by only 6\% compared to the baseline.
-In contrast, context-aware scheduling leverages length prediction information from speculative requests to implement approximate longest-first scheduling, substantially reducing tail latency by 87\% compared to the baseline.
-Compared to Oracle, context-aware scheduling achieves 95\% of its throughput performance.
+While divided rollout significantly improves throughput through dynamic load balancing, the tail latency problem persists, with tail latency reduced by only 21\% compared to the baseline.
+In contrast, context-aware scheduling leverages length prediction information from speculative requests to implement approximate longest-first scheduling, substantially reducing tail latency by 89\% compared to the baseline.
+Compared to Oracle, context-aware scheduling achieves 96\% of its throughput performance.
 This demonstrates that despite some performance degradation from prediction errors, context-aware scheduling still provides substantial benefits.